davisjam/davisjam.github.io/_pages/research.md

 4. How generalizable is regex research? ([ASE'19](/files/publications/DavisMoyerKazerouniLee-RegexGeneralizability-ASE19.pdf))
    - We found that "most regexes are regexes", with no significant outliers by programming language or extraction methodology.
 5. How can we address Regex Denial of Service in a backwards-compatible way? ([IEEE S&P'21](/files/publications/DavisServantLee-SelectiveMemo-IEEE-SP21.pdf))
-   - We describe how selective memoization can protect existing regex engines without major changes.
+   - We described how selective memoization can protect existing regex engines without major changes.
 6. Does sharing valid input formats with clients expose web services to Regex Denial of Service? ([ICSE'22](/files/publications/BarlasDuDavis-WebREDOS-ICSE22.pdf))
+   - We proposed a black-box technique to measure the risks of ReDoS in live web services.

 **DSL #2: GraphQL**